SolokiAbbas/wildworld/README.md

 # Wild World
 =======================================================================

-Wild World is an RPG and a building game mixed into one.
-It has an aspect of building and a fighting/shooting aspect.
-The hero of the game can build a small town that is interactive and then go into the field to fight monsters.
-There are obstacles in the way and monsters, which can be defeated for money and experience.
+Wild World is a building/farming game.
+The hero of the game can build a small town that is interactive.
 Money can then be used to buy upgrades for the hero to build a town.
+Money is accumulated over time and there will be upgrades for each item.
+Some upgrades increase gold accumulation.

 ### Functionality & MVP
 =======================================================================

 User will be able to
 * Open a menu to build and buy upgrades for houses.
-* Be able to move the hero to different spaces
+* User can drag and drop items on to the page to build.
-* Fight monsters by pressing the keyboard (Either shoot or slash)
+* User can upgrade items and the hero.
-* Monsters give money which are then used to upgrade or buy things.
+* Animation for the houses and hero.

 ### Wireframes
 =======================================================================